Create a Generic IOC#

 Note

 IMPORTANT: the file created below MUST have the suffix .ibek.support.yaml.
 This means it is a support yaml file for ibek.
-This is important because when install.sh calls ibek support generate-links it will look for files with this suffix and make links to them in the ibek-defs folder.
+This is important because ansible.sh will symlink the file it finds with this suffix into the /epics/ibek-defs folder.
+This is where ibek looks for support YAML files when it is generating the IOC instance YAML file.

 In turn when you run ibek ioc generate-schema it will look in the ibek-defs folder for all the support definition YAML files and combine them into a single schema file.